 With pleasantly warm December weather, the Florida Keys are an ideal escape for those looking to spend the holidays in a U.S. beach destination.
 Take a scenic road trip through the Florida Keys, stopping at islands en route to famous Key West.
 December is a popular time to visit these beautiful islands, so you may want to opt for a secluded stay at Sunset Key Cottages, voted the best Florida resort in T+L's 2021 World's Best Awards.
 To get to this charming resort, guests take a ferry from Key West to the 27-acre island.
 Upon arriving, you'll find serenity and quiet just a short ride from the attractions of Key West.

 Santa Fe, New Mexico

 Santa Fe is a great place to visit at any time of year.
-In fact, it was ranked the number three city in the United States in T+L’s 2020 World’s Best Awards.
+In fact, it was ranked the number two city in the United States in T+L's 2021 World's Best Awards.
 Loved for its culture, food scene, and picturesque setting, the city typically also hosts a number of holiday events throughout December, although these are subject to change due to the pandemic.
-You can even find nearby winter sports at Ski Santa Fe — the tentative dates for the 2020-2021 season are Nov.
-26 to April 4.
+You can even find nearby winter sports at Ski Santa Fe — the tentative dates for the 2021-2022 season are Nov.
+25 to April 3.
 As for a hotel, stay at the nearby Four Seasons Resort Rancho Encantado Santa Fe, which offers a range of festive amenities, or spend the night on the historic Santa Fe Plaza when you book a room at La Fonda on the Plaza.

 Elizabeth Rhodes is an associate digital editor at Travel + Leisure.
 Follow her adventures on Instagram at @elizabetheverywhere.